A private pension is a plan into which individuals contribute from their earnings, which then will pay them a private pension after retirement.

 Tell HMRC if you think you might have lost your protection.

-If you have the right to take your pension before 50
+If you have the right to take your private pension before 50

 You may have a reduced lifetime allowance if you have the right to take your pension before you’re 50 under a pension scheme you joined before 2006.

-This only applies to people in certain jobs (e.g. professional sports, dance and modelling) who start taking their pension before they’re 55.
+This only applies to people in certain jobs (e.g. professional sports, dance, and modeling) who start taking their pension before they’re 55.

 How we can help you